 - Bake in the oven for 45 minutes at 350°F (180°C).

-- When it comes out the oven all golden and crispy, brush on more melted butter generously to the top and then sprinkle on some powdered sugar.
+- When it comes out the oven all golden and crispy, brush on more melted butter generously to the top.

-- The powdered sugar is optional, but it does look pretty and adds some extra sweetness to this dessert as well.
+- And then sprinkle it with powdered sugar.
+The powdered sugar is optional, but it does look pretty and adds some extra sweetness to this dessert as well.

 How To Serve Vegan Bread and Butter Pudding